-OUTDOOR RECESS
+OUTDOOR RECESS-Modified during COVID

 Recess is an important part of the overall school environment.
 Fresh air and being outdoors is good for children.
 Therefore, we will do all that we can to have your child spend at least some time each day outside.